Fatal Attraction: Casting

-Producers Sherry Lansing and Stanley R. Jaffe both had serious doubts about casting Glenn Close because they did not think she could be sexual enough for the role of Alex.
-Barbara Hershey was originally considered for the role.
+Producers Sherry Lansing and Stanley R. Jaffe both had serious doubts about casting Glenn Close because they did not think she could be sexual enough.
+Instead, they had many other actresses in mind.
+Barbara Hershey was originally considered; she wanted the role but she was unavailable.
 Several actresses auditioned for the part, but they were almost all turned down.
+Lyne had French actress Isabelle Adjani in mind for the role.
+Tracey Ullman was approached for the role, but she declined due to a scene in the script where the character boils a bunny, as did Olivia Hussey.
+Miranda Richardson also turned it down as she found it "hideous."
+Ellen Barkin, Debra Winger, Susan Sarandon, Jessica Lange, Judy Davis, Melanie Griffith and Michelle Pfeiffer were also considered for the role.
+Kirstie Alley auditioned for the role.
 Close was persistent, and after meeting with Jaffe several times in New York, she was asked to fly out to Los Angeles to read with Michael Douglas in front of Adrian Lyne and Lansing.
 Before the audition, she let her naturally frizzy hair "go wild" because she was impatient at putting it up, and she wore a slimming black dress she thought made her look "fabulous" to the audition.
 This impressed Lansing, because Close "came in looking completely different... right away she was into the part."
-Close and Douglas performed a scene from early in the script, where Alex flirts with Dan in a café, and Close came away "convinced my career was over, that I was finished, I had completely blown my chances."
-Lansing and Lyne, however, were both convinced that she was right for the role; Lyne stated that "an extraordinary erotic transformation took place.
+Close and Douglas performed a scene from early in the script, where Alex flirts with Dan in a café, and Close came away "convinced my career was over, that I was finished, I had completely blown my chances".
+Lansing and Lyne were both convinced she was right for the role; Lyne stated that "an extraordinary erotic transformation took place.
 She was this tragic, bewildering mix of sexuality and rage—I watched Alex come to life."

 To prepare for her role, Close consulted several psychologists, hoping to understand Alex's psyche and motivations.
 She was uncomfortable with the bunny boiling scene, which she thought was too extreme, but she was assured on consulting the psychologists that such an action was entirely possible and that Alex's behavior corresponded to someone who had experienced incestual sexual abuse as a child.
+While filming her death scene, Close suffered a concussion and was hospitalized.
+She later found out that she was pregnant during filming.